Terrence Jeremy Skeen: Kansas Fireman Who Allegedly Spit On Black Child, Called Him ‘N-Word’, Gets Job Back

-Terrence Jeremy Skeen, the Kansas firefighter who allegedly spit on a three-year-old African American child, and called him the so-called “N-word,” has gotten his job back – at least for now, The Kansas City Star is reporting.
+Terrence Jeremy Skeen, the Kansas firefighter who allegedly spit on a 3-year-old African-American child and called him the so-called “N-word,” has gotten his job back – at least for now, the Kansas City Star is reporting.

 Skeen’s attorney, Tom Bath, said that his client’s side of the story will come out at his trial, which is scheduled for next month.
-At that time, he’ll face state charges of battery, assault and disorderly conduct.
-He is expected to plead “not guilty,” according to The Atlanta Black Star.
+At that time, he’ll face state charges of battery, assault, and disorderly conduct.
+He is expected to plead “not guilty,” according to the Atlanta Black Star.

 Meanwhile, he’s gotten his job back, after having been suspended from his job with the Kansas City Fire Department.
 His attorney says his client was suspended “incorrectly.”

-On February 26, as The Kansas City Star reported at the time, Skeen was at an Overland Park Hooters restaurant when he allegedly became enraged at the antics of a three-year-old child, who was at the restaurant with his family.
+On February 26, as the Kansas City Star reported at the time, Skeen was at an Overland Park Hooters restaurant when he allegedly became enraged at the antics of a 3-year-old child, who was at the restaurant with his family.
 According to a witness, the child had wandered away from his family’s table, which apparently didn’t sit well with Skeen.

 “He basically said get that little ‘blank’ up off the floor.”